-The following information describes the options you can access from the menu bar of the Web MV main window.
+The following information describes the options that you can access from the menu bar of the Web MV main window.

-- The File menu at the top left of the Web MV main window contains three options: Connect, Disconnect, and Exit. - The Connect option displays the host connection dialog, where you specify a login ID and password.
+- The File menu at the top left of the Web MV main window contains four options: Connect, Disconnect, Select Session(s), and Exit. - The Connect option displays the host connection dialog, where you specify a login ID and password.